Get In Touch

 All of these locations are in Seattle proper or no more than 40 minutes away from Seattle.
 These are not just your parks and beaches but also an assortment of quirkier areas for the couple who want something different.

 The Golden Gardens Park, though it is neither golden nor full of gardens, is a beautiful beachfront where you will get stunning views of the water and the mountains.
 It has fire pits, short trails, and an off-leash area for dogs.
 So if your dog is the best pup or puppy of honor, rest assured they’ll be welcomed here!

-I've seen Golden Gardens in the sleet, rain, darkness, and sunshine, and I can tell you it's gorgeous in all types of weather.
+I’ve seen Golden Gardens in the sleet, rain, darkness, and sunshine, and I can tell honestly you it’s gorgeous in all types of weather.
 A beautiful option for your elopement in Seattle!

 Olympic Sculpture Park

 If you and your partner love artwork, then eloping in the Olympic Sculpture Park is for you.
 This beautiful park is nestled near Elliot Bay and is home to several stunning sculptures.
 It is big (9 acres), but not too big that you wouldn’t be able to see everything.
 Pick out a few of your favorite sculptures to take pictures in front of.

 The Seattle Art Museum maintains Olympic Sculpture Park, and it is free and open to the public all year from sunrise to sunset.